DewduSendanayake/Income-and-Social-Media-Engagement-Analysis/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-This project pairs data science with a dash of creativity- because numbers deserve personality too!
+Turning raw data into meaningful stories- because numbers deserve personality too!